prototypefund/reproducible-website/_docs/archives.md

 ---

-Most archive formats record metadata that will capture details about the build environment if care is not taken.
+Most archive formats record metadata that will capture details about the build environment if no care is taken.
 File last modification time is obvious, but file ordering, users, groups, numeric ids, and permissions can also be concerns.
-Tar is going to be used as the main example but these tips should apply to other archive formats as well.
+Tar will be used as the main example but these tips should apply to other archive formats as well.

 File modification times
 -----------------------

-Most archive formats will, be default, record file last modification times.
-Some will also record file creation times.
+Most archive formats will, by default, record file last modification times, while some will also record file creation times.

-Tar has a way to specify the modification time that must be used for all
+Tar has a way to specify the modification time that is used for all archive members:
-files:

 {% highlight sh %}
 $ tar --mtime='2015-10-21 00:00Z' -cf product.tar build